MarcoGorelli/polars-plugins-tutorial/docs/noop.md

 ```

 Let's compile!
 Please run `maturin develop` (or `maturin develop --release` if benchmarking).
-You'll need to do this everytime you change any of your Rust code.
+You'll need to do this every time you change any of your Rust code.
 It may take a while the first time, but subsequent executions will
 be significantly faster as the build process is incremental.